Batyan45/TelegramSSHBot/README.md

 * 🔒 **User access control**: Only whitelisted Telegram user IDs can use the bot.
 * ⚡ **Dockerized**: Runs fully inside a container, no Python setup required.
 * 🔄 **Config reload**: Update `config.json` and run `/reload` to refresh without restart.
+* 📦 **Backups & files**: Archive directories or run backup commands and receive files in chat.

 ---